mca91/ITEWR_DC_Course/chapter7.md

 Model objects `growth_reg` and `growth_new_reg` are available in Your workspace.

-Reconsider the previously conducted regressions.
+Reconsider the previously conducted regressions:

 <b> Full dataset </b>

 $$ Growth = 0.6403 + 2.3064 \times TradeShare $$

-<b> Excluding observation Malta </b>
+<b> Excluding the country Malta </b>

 $$ Growth = 0.9574 + 1.6809 \times TradeShare $$